Brief

 - an expedition to Central

-U. Grauen is held in course of preparations to the
+Pamir led by U. Grauen is held in course of preparations to the

-two virgin peaks named correspondingly as "Norma" (5467m, ascended by Valdek Udris, S. Mäses, Toomas Kalve, Jüri Vilismäe, Viktor Palm, et al) and "Paide" (5341m);
+planned Annapurna expedition; performed are the First Ascents of two virgin peaks named correspondingly as "Norma" (5467m, ascended by Valdek Udris, S. Mäses, Toomas Kalve, Jüri Vilismäe, Viktor Palm, et al) and "Paide" (5341m);

 11 climbers ascend